 Annual precipitation in the Beaumont area since 1888 is shown on Figure 4.
-The long-term mean annual precipitation in Beaumont is approximately 17.5 inches.
+The long-term mean annual precipitation in Beaumont is approximately 17.4 inches.
 This figure depicts the variable nature of precipitation.
 Of the approximately 125 years of records, the precipitation in 50 years has exceeded the average, while 75 years have been relatively dry as compared to the average.
-The figure shows several periods-1897-1904, 1948-1952, 1960-1965, 1986-1992, 1999-2002, and 2005-2009-with multiple consecutive dry years.
-The figure shows that 2007, 2009, and 2013 were among the driest on record in Beaumont (and in fact in all of Southern California), while 2010 was one of the wettest and 2011 and 2012 were below normal.
+The figure shows several periods-1897-1904, 1948-1952, 1960-1965, 1986-1992, 1999-2002, 2005-2009, and 2011-2014-with multiple consecutive dry years.
+The figure shows that 2007, 2009, 2013, and 2014 were among the driest on record in Beaumont (and in fact in all of Southern California), while 2010 was one of the wettest and 2011 and 2012 were below normal.
 The figure indicates that, since 1999, there have been only three years that met or exceeded the long-term average rainfall.
+In fact, since 2005 there has been only one "wet" year.
+This is dramatic evidence of the current drought that has persisted in California and the West.
+Officially, 2014 is the third year of a drought, but as can be seen by the data, the fifteen years since 1999 represent a very dry period.
 Data presented are for Beaumont because the National Weather Service's official weather station in the region is located in Beaumont.

 Precipitation is highly variable, both spatially and temporally.
 The National Weather Service's official station is at an elevation of about 2600 feet.
 It is highly likely that higher elevations receive more precipitation, including snow, and lower elevations receive relatively less precipitation.
-In addition, storns, particularly summer storns, can be highly concentrated and impact one area, while another area a mile or two away may get little or no rain.
-Thus, while the long-tenn average rainfall may be approximately 17.5 inches in one part of the region, it could easily be an inch or two more or less at other locations in the same region.
+In addition, storms, particularly summer storms, can be highly concentrated and impact one area, while another area a mile or two away may get little or no rain.
+Thus, while the long-term average rainfall may be approximately 17.4 inches in one part of the region, it could easily be an inch or two more or less at other locations in the same region.
+A rain gauge in Cabazon would almost certainly show a lower average precipitation than a similar gauge in

-Groundwater basins are able to capture naturally and store much, but not all, of the precipitation in wet years.
+Groundwater basins are able to naturally capture and store much, but not all, of the precipitation in wet years.
 During and after a rainfall event, runoff drains to streams where it runs into creeks and rivers.
 Some of this will recharge the local groundwater basins.
 During large storm events, much of the runoff will flow downstream.
 In this case, it will either flow from San Timoteo Creek into the Santa Ana River in Redlands, or it will flow from the San Gorgonio River into the Whitewater River in the Coachella Valley.
 A small portion of runoff from the region flows to the San Jacinto River in Hemet.
-Cities and water agencies in the region have begun planning how to capture additional stornwater that currently runs down the Santa Ana River to Prado Dam and eventually to the Pacific Ocean.
+Cities and water agencies in the region have begun planning how to capture additional stormwater that currently runs down the Santa Ana River to Prado Dam and eventually to the Pacific Ocean.